loleik/6502-emu/README.md

 * `SBC` and `ADC` functions.
 Specifically overflow and carry flag handling.
 * Memory addressing order.
 * Program counter behaviour in BCS.
+* Break flag behaviour.
+* Reordered status bits to be in line with documentation.